RCA clean: Standard recipe

 The wafers are prepared by soaking them in deionized water.
 If they are grossly contaminated (visible residues), they may require a preliminary cleanup in piranha solution.
 The wafers are thoroughly rinsed with deionized water between each step.

 Ideally, the steps below are carried out by immersing the wafers in solutions prepared in fused silica or fused quartz vessels (borosilicate glassware must not be used, as its impurities leach out and cause contamination).
-Likewise it is recommended that the chemicals used are electronic grade (or "CMOS grade") to avoid impurities that will recontaminate the wafer.
+Likewise it is recommended that the chemicals used be of electronic grade (or "CMOS grade") to avoid impurities that will recontaminate the wafer.